-County business within If properly displayed vehicle may park at parking meters without depositing payment.
-Time limits on parking meters and all other parking regula-

-FMTA Municipal Transportation Agency
+HANG ON REAR VIEW MIRROR THIS SIDE FACING OUT HANG ON REAR VIEW MIRROR THIS SIDE FACING INTERIOR City & County of San Francisco OFFICIAL June 30, 2011 BUSINESS This permit is valid while performing official City and PERMIT County business within Expires June 30, 2011 If properly displayed vehicle may park at parking meters without depositing payment.
+Time limits on parking meters and all other parking regula-#GB 000001 tions will be enforced.
+FMTA | Municipal Transportation Agency FNTA Municipal Transportation Agency

-June 30, 2011 This permit is valid while performing official City and County business within If properly displayed as authorized by the SFMTA vehicle may park: At Meters Without depositing payment Without being subject to posted time limits • In residential areas without being subject to posted time limits All other parking regulations will be enforce

-FMTA Municipal Transportation Agence FMTA Municipal Transportation Agenc would slow down operations or make parking more difficult for employees.
-Parking supply is very limited at most SFMTA facilities-at some transit vards, personal vehicles cram in around transit vehicles and are shuffled around throughout the day as transit vehicles come and go.
+HANG ON REAR VIEW MIRROR HANG ON REAR VIEW MIRROR City & County of San Francisco June 30, 2011 This permit is valid while OFFICIAL performing official City and County business within BUSINESS San Francisco.
+If properly displayed as authorized by the SFMTA PERMIT vehicle may park: At Meters ▶ Without depositing payment June 30, 2011 ► Without being subject to posted time limits • In residential areas without being subject to posted #PH 000001 time limits All other parking regulations FMTA Municipal Transportation Agenc would slow down operations or make parking more difficult for employees.
+Parking supply is very limited at most SFMTA facilities-at some transit yards, personal vehicles cram in around transit vehicles and are shuffled around throughout the day as transit vehicles come and go.
 Pricing parking appropriately can serve as a parking management strategy to encourage some to carpool or use other modes of transportation, and thereby make it easier for others to find a parking space.